JSorngard/mandelrust/README.md

 # Faster mandelbrot rendering
 I have tried to make the program faster over time.
 Some of the techniques used are:

- 1. If the image contains the real axis, split the image there and only render the larger half.
-Then mirror the smaller half from it.
+ 1. If the image contains the real axis, split the image there and only render the larger half, then mirror the smaller half from it.
+We only do this for large enough resolutions where the "thickening"-effect that it has on the real axis becomes invisible.
  2. There are [closed form expressions](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set#Cardioid_/_bulb_checking) for checking if a point is inside the main cardioid or the period 2 bulb, these are used to skip a large amount of iteration.
  3. [Rayon](https://docs.rs/rayon/latest/rayon/) is used to parallelize the rendering.
  4. Supersampling is done only [close to the border of the set](/examples/smoothing/mandelbrot_set_ssaa_region.png).